-These are just some of the lesser-known, yet extremely handy (or useless yet fun), Google Now commands out there, but people uncover new things in this underrated feature all the time.
+These are just some of the lesser-known, yet extremely handy (or useless yet fun), Google Now commands, but people uncover new things in this underrated feature all the time.
 Have you unearthed any incredible Now discoveries yourself?
 Be sure to let us know in the comments below!